isabella232/app-shell/README.md

 2. from the root folder run `yarn watch-production`
 3. visit `https://appshell.local.buffer.com:3000`

+### Storybook

+We use Storybook to isolating components and allow us to work on each on one component at a time

+To run Storybook navigate to `/packages/app-shell` and run `yarn storybook`

 ## Testing
 We have two types of testing, unit tests, and UX tests.
 Unit tests use [Jest ](https://jestjs.io/), and can be run with `yarn run test` or  `yarn run test:watch`.